PrismX8/YT-vid-scripts-downloads/README.md

+DOWNLOAD ---- (Finished) VERSION, regular version if you want to build yourself

 has all the scripts and downloads you will need for the mod creation

 --follow along with the YT tutorial to figure out where to place all of these files and scripts!!!